CathyBreton/Genomic_Introgression_ABBA_BBAA_Test/README.md

 If you use the second workflow.
 <div align="justify">
-A protocol for detection of large chromosome variations in banana using Next Generation Sequencing.
-Breton Catherine, Cenci Alberto, Sardos Julie, Chase Rachel, Ruas Max, Rouard Mathieu & Roux Nicolas Published in October.
-Under review.
+Breton Catherine, Cenci Alberto, Sardos Julie, Chase Rachel, Ruas Max, Rouard Mathieu & Roux Nicolas (2022).
+A Protocol for Detection of Large Chromosome Variations in Banana Using Next Generation Sequencing.
+In: Jankowicz-Cieslak, J., Ingelbrecht, I.L. (eds) Efficient Screening Techniques to Identify Mutants with TR4 Resistance in Banana.
+Springer, Berlin, Heidelberg. https://doi.org/10.1007/978-3-662-64915-2_9
 </div>

 ## Authors and acknowledgments